sravya273/ML-Practice-Projects/Recommender Systems/README.md

 Timestamp: represents seconds from midnight Coordinated Universal Time (UTC) of January 1, 1970.

 #### Objective: Predict a movie-movie recommendation model.

+#### Steps involved:
+1. Import libraries and dataset
+2. Identify total number of users and movies
+3. Split the data into training and test sets
+4. Populate train test matrices with ratings
+5. Create cosine similarity matrices for users and movies
+6. Perform predictions